MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/porting-ndis-to-netadapter-cx.md

 ## Device Initialization

 Next, you'll distribute code from *MiniportInitializeEx* into the appropriate WDF event callback handlers, several of which are optional.
-For details on the callback sequence, see [Power-Up Sequence for a Function or Filter Driver](../wdf/power-up-sequence-for-a-function-or-filter-driver.md).
+For details on the callback sequence, see [Power-Up Sequence for an Network Adapter WDF Client Driver](power-up-sequence-for-ndis-wdf-client-driver.md).

 In general, callbacks you'll need to provide are: